 Copperheads, timber rattlers, ticks

-But What About This Fire Tower?
+First, What About This Awesome Fire Tower?

 Built in the 1930s on the highest ridge in southern Indiana to help protect against the spread of fires, the fire tower in Brown County State Park now serves as a radio communications and public observation tower.